 \subsection{Paper outline}

-In Sect.\,\ref{sec:setup}, we introduce our analytic framework, including the reduced solution variables and a formulation of the Einstein-scalar field equations relative to a CMC-transported spatial coordinates with an orthonormal frame.
+In Sect.\,\ref{sec:setup}, we introduce our analytic framework, including the reduced solution variables and a formulation of the Einstein-scalar field equations relative to CMC-transported spatial coordinates with a Fermi--Walker transported orthonormal frame.
 In Sect.\,\ref{sec:Boots}, we define various norms and introduce our bootstrap assumptions for perturbations of Kasner solutions.
-Our bootstrap assumptions involve $t$-weighted $L^{\infty}$ norms at the lower derivative levels, and $t$-weighted Sobolev norms at the high derivative levels, where the $t$-weights are much smaller at the high derivative levels (which corresponds to allowing for very singular high-order derivatives as $t \downarrow 0$).
+Our bootstrap assumptions involve $t$-weighted $L^{\infty}$ norms at the low derivative levels and $t$-weighted Sobolev norms at the high derivative levels, where the $t$-weights are much smaller at the high derivative levels (which corresponds to our allowing for very singular high order derivatives as $t \downarrow 0$).
 In Sect.\,\ref{sec:basic.est}, we provide standard Sobolev and interpolation estimates that we will use to control various error terms when we derive our main estimates.
-In Sect.\,\ref{sec:mainest}, we derive the core estimates at both the lower and higher derivative levels.
+In Sect.\,\ref{sec:mainest}, we derive the core estimates at both the low and high derivative levels.
 These estimates in particular yield a strict improvement of the bootstrap assumptions.
 Finally, in Sect.\,\ref{sec:sol}, we use the estimates of Sect.\,\ref{sec:mainest} to prove our main theorems exhibiting the stability of the Kasner Big Bang singularity.